Ready to ballast your model train track? Or don’t even know what model train track ballast is?

 Ballast is the rocks or gravel in between the sleepers of a train track.
 Adding ballast to your tracks is a really good way to help blend it into your scenery and add a sense of realism.
 The problem with using lots of little stones and gravel is that they’re going to go everywhere!

-Adding ballast is a personal thing depending on your scenery.
+Adding model train ballast is a personal thing depending on your scenery.
 Some people like to add corkboard under their track to give it a raised effect, other people just add ballast flat to the boar

 When working out what kind of ballast you’re going to use, make sure it’s an appropriate size and colour to the rest of your layout.
 Ballast that looks correct on an HO scale is going to look huge on an N scale layout.

 If you’re going to ballast ho track or add o scale ballast, the size of the dust and rocks are so important to make things look realistic.

 Colour can also play an important factor in how your ballast interacts with the world around you.
 A Wild West theme with grey gravel might look out of place as opposed to brown etc.

 So what’s the best way to ballasting model train track?

 How to Ballast your train track

 Rock – Getting the right type of rock ballast for your train track can be tricky sometimes.
 Some people will find new ways to make their own.
 Crushing up granite, glass or even dirt and sifting it down into the required size is a pretty common method – (Don’t forget to use a mask if crushing up small particles).
 An easier, albeit slightly more expensive method, is to just purchase the model train ballast from a supplier like Woodland Scenics.

 Cleanup – Take a soft-bristled brush and gently sweep the rocks into the desired place.
 Try and be as gentle as possible, otherwise, you’ll end up with rocks all over your layout.
 If you need to, you can also use a Q-tip to brush the rock of the track itself.